justicecanada/otto/setup/README.md

 bash run_terraform.sh <env>
 ```

+> [!NOTE]
-> [!NOTE]: You'll be prompted to either input the `ENTRA-CLIENT-SECRET` or use the value if it exists in the Key Vault already.
+> You'll be prompted to either input the `ENTRA-CLIENT-SECRET` or use the value if it exists in the Key Vault already.
 Once the plan is generated, you'll be prompted to apply the changes.
 Enter `yes` to proceed with the deployment.

 ### 3. Deploy the AKS cluster: